cetrespeo/ESP32-E-Paper-Weather/README.md

  ![alt text](https://cdn.thingiverse.com/renders/0d/a7/f2/06/e1/801294e4b230b225e4222f602e4dcfab_preview_featured.jpg)

 Arduino based ESP32 standalone device that connects via wifi and reports weather every hour.
 Provides a rather technical but detailed info for a 48 hour forecast, loaded from https://api.darksky.net/ (must register to get api key).
+Also valid with OpenWeatherMap.
 Should remain alive for about 4 months without need to recharge.

 Works with;